 The editor of DJES is in charge of deciding which of the submitted articles can be published.
 Our editor assesses articles without regard to the authors' religion, gender, ethnic origin, political philosophy or citizenship.
 The editor takes the decision according to the importance of the submitted article, clarity and originality, and the validity of the article in addition to its relevance to the scope of DJES.
 The editor considers the reviewer comments and notes to take the final decision about the submitted manuscript.
 Legal requirements concerning libel, infringement of copyright, and plagiarism should also be taken into consideration.

-The editor of DJES or any staff can not disclose any information concerning the submitted article to anyone other than the editorial advisers, corresponding author, reviewers, and the publisher, in appropriate way.
+The editor of DJES or any staff must not disclose any information concerning the submitted article to anyone other than the editorial advisers, corresponding author, reviewers, and the publisher, in appropriate way.

 Disclosure the conflicts of interest

 Unpublished contents disclosed in a submitted article cannot be used by DJES editor or the staff for their personal research works without the written explicit of author approval.

 The process of the DJES peer-reviewing helps the journal editor and the editorial board to take the appropriate decision about the submitted article.
 In addition, it helps the author (s) to improve their articles.

 The selected reviewer has all the rights to decline the contribution in the reviewing process if he/she feels that the paper does not fall within his/her area of expertise or any other reason.
 The selected reviewer should directly indicate whether he/she accept or reject the assignment by sending a notification to the editor.